GuanceCloud/guance-docs/docs/en/getting-started/getting-guance.md

 ## Step 1: Register and Login to the Account {#step-1}

-Enter [Guance official site](https://www.guance.com/) and refer to [Registration Guide](../billing/commercial-register.md) to become Guance users.
+Enter [Guance official site](https://en.guance.com/) and refer to [Registration Guide](../billing/commercial-register.md) to become Guance users.

 ## Step 2: Install DataKit {#step-2}

 [DataKit](../datakit/datakit-arch.md) is an official data collection application released by Guance, which supports the collection of hundreds of kinds of data, and can collect a variety of data such as host, process, container, log, application performance and user access in real time.

-After the account registration is successful, log in to the [Guance studio](https://console.guance.com/) to start the installation.
+After the account registration is successful, log in to the [Guance studio](https://auth.guance.com/en/) to start the installation.

-???+ attention
+???+ info "Example"

     Here, take the example of installing DataKit on Linux host.

-For more details, please refer to the documentation [Host Install DataKit](../datakit/datakit-install.md) and [K8s Install DataKit](../datakit/datakit-daemonset-deploy.md).
+    > For more details, please refer to the documentation [Host Install DataKit](../datakit/datakit-install.md) and [K8s Install DataKit](../datakit/datakit-daemonset-deploy.md).

 ### 1. Get the installation command

-Log in to studio, click **Integration** on the left, and select **DataKit** at the top to see the installation commands of various platforms.
+Log in to studio, click **Integrations** on the left, and select **DataKit** at the top to see the installation commands of various platforms.

 ![](img/getting-guance-1.png)